jachqaz/Calidad-Cloud-Test-Ionic/README.md

 ---

-**Built with ❤️ using Clean Architecture, Angular Signals, and OpenLibrary API**
+**Built with ❤️ using Clean Architecture, Angular Signals, Internationalization, and OpenLibrary API**